Using coarse and fine goal seeking convergence on the Si8000m and Si9000e field solvers

 The substrate dielectric Er1 will be a function of the glass/resin mix (assuming FR4) and will be in the order of 3.8 to 5.0 (bulk values) though should only vary within small limits of the specified value between batches.
 The coating dielectric constant CEr will be a function of the coating ink; this example assumes the same Er values for core material and coating.

 Other parameters will be determined by the manufacturing process: the coating thicknesses C1 and C2 will be a function of the method of application of LPI, curtain coat, spray, etc., the etch factor of the signal trace will be fixed by the etching process.

 Using coarse and fine convergence

 Some parameters will be variable but constrained within limits; for example, core thickness will vary but in discrete increments.
-For these parameters, it is appropriate to goal seek using coarse convergence, with its associated time savings, to arrive at a final value.
+For these parameters, it is appropriate to goal seek using coarse goal seeking convergence (G.S.Convergence) with its associated time savings to arrive at a final value.

-Other parameters such as trace width W1, W2 can be regarded as infinitely variable.
-To arrive at the correct value within fine limits use fine convergence.
+Other parameters, however, such as trace widths W1, W2 and trace separation S1 can be regarded as infinitely variable.
+For these, to arrive at the correct values within fine limits use fine convergence.

 Solving for parameter values

-In this note we consider the Coated Microstrip 1B structure, a coated microstrip with a single dielectric below the signal trace.
-The Coated Microstrip 1B model is shown below alongside the default Si8000 parameters for the structure.
+Consider the Coated Microstrip 1B structure, a coated microstrip with a single dielectric below the single trace The Coated Microstrip 1B model is shown below alongside the default Si8000m parameters for the structure.

 Coated Microstrip with single dielectric below the trace